-Day seven of the royal tour kicked off today with a visit by Will and Kate to the Prime Minister’s cabinet in Honiara, the capital of the Solomon Islands.
+September 17th 2011 – On Day Seven of the Royal Tour, William and Kate visited the Prime Minister’s cabinet in Honiara, the capital of the Solomon Islands.
 The couple were each given a traditional necklace by the Prime Minister.
 Here we can see an image of the couple wearing their new gift:

 The necklaces included the words “Prince William” and “Princess Kate”.

-The trio had a photograph taken together before the politician joked that the photograph would allow The Queen to see they had visited, with William making a quip about Her Majesty being able to check up on them.
-Clearly in good spirits, William then sat at the cabinet table, banged his hand down and joked ‘where’s the agenda’.
+The trio had a photograph taken together before the politician joked that the photograph would allow The Queen to see they had visited, with William making a quip about Her Majesty being able to check on them.
+In good spirits, William then sat at the cabinet table, banged his hand down and joked ‘where’s the agenda’.

 Shortly after the Cabinet visit, the couple made a short journey to The Festival Village in Honiara, where they watched cultural performances.
 The village is like a ‘living museum’ with nine thatched huts, with each featuring singers, dancers and handicrafts from each of the nine provinces that make up the Solomon Islands.

 During the day, Kate was given a decorative headdress made from frangipani and bougainvillaea flowers, which she wore for the duration of the visit.
 Here we can take a look at Kate wearing the pretty pink and cream headdress:

 Next, the couple visited Burns Creek on the outskirts of Honiara, a community impacted by high property rates, leading to the levels of chronic hunger and malnutrition that are among the highest in the world.